top of page

 What are domains used for?

 Your domain name is key to building your brand online.
-A custom domain instantly makes your website look more professional and trustworthy– way more than a subdomain from a free hosting service.
-Think about it: “www.yourbusinessname.com” stands out so much more than “yourbusinessname.freehostingsite.com.”
-Imagine if a serious brand like a law firm used a quirky domain, it wouldn’t inspire the same level of trust as something straightforward.
-Your domain sets the tone for how your business is perceived, so make it count.
+A custom domain instantly makes your website look more professional and trustworthy—far more than a subdomain from a free hosting service.
+The domain “www.yourbusinessname.com” stands out much more than “yourbusinessname.freehostingsite.com.”

-A custom domain also makes promoting your site easier–either on social media, business cards or in ads–and it’s far more memorable.
-Registering your domain protects your brand by keeping it out of competitors’ hands.
-It’s a simple way to safeguard your business and stand out online.
+A custom domain is easier to promote and far more memorable, whether on social media, business cards or ads.
+Plus, registering your domain protects your brand by keeping it out of competitors’ hands.

 What is a domain name example?